-Trusts pay taxes.
 A trust is a legal entity that holds money and assets for future distribution or management.
 For example, you might create a trust for your children’s college education, putting money into it which they can withdraw when they go to school.
 Or you might put the family home into a trust, creating a legal entity that will own the property potentially indefinitely to ensure that it will always stay in the family.
-The intersection of trusts and taxes can be complicated, but working with a financial advisor will clarify relevant issues so you can make good decisions.
+The intersection of trusts and taxes can be complicated, but working with a financial advisor can help you clarify relevant issues so you can make good decisions.

-- Simple Trust – A simple trust is, as its name suggests, the most basic and the most common.
+- Simple Trust: This is the most basic and common.
 It holds assets and distributes all of the income that it makes off those assets to the trust’s beneficiaries.
 It does not distribute any of its principal.

-- Complex Trust – A complex trust is generally defined as “not a simple trust.”
-A trust is generally considered complex if it distributes less than all of its earned income in a year; if it distributes any of its principal; or if it makes distributions to charities as well as named beneficiaries.
+- Complex Trust: Generally defined as “not a simple trust,” this trust is considered complex if it distributes less than all of its earned income in a year; if it distributes any of its principal; or if it makes distributions to charities as well as named beneficiaries.

-- Grantor Trust – A grantor trust is managed by the individual who established the trust.
+- Grantor Trust: This trust is managed by the individual who established it.
 They exert a potentially high degree of control over the trust’s assets depending on how the trust was established.

 With a grantor trust, the individual who established the trust pays all related taxes on the trust’s funds.
 Simple and complex trusts, however, have to directly pay taxes on all income, assets and tax events.